Did you know that losing weight with hypothyroidism doesn’t have to be impossible?

 If you think low testosterone and/or insulin resistance is contributing to your weight loss resistance consider these steps:

 - Lab Tests: Check free and total Testosterone.
 Optimal levels depend on the patient and their symptoms, however, in general, I like to see testosterone in the mid-range for women unless they have a history of autoimmune disease or Hashimoto’s.
 Patients with autoimmune disease tend to have both low DHEA (22) and testosterone levels and may do better with high-normal levels.

 - Treatment: If Testosterone levels are low I would consider using bio-identical testosterone cream.
 Start low dose and check testosterone levels after 4-8 weeks.
 Also, check for insulin resistance and treat aggressively if present, treating insulin resistance may cause a natural increase in Testosterone levels.

 #5.
 Adrenal Fatigue with Elevated Cortisol

 Adrenal fatigue is another extremely common hormonal imbalance in patients with hypothyroidism.

-Patients with adrenal fatigue and elevated cortisol have the following symptoms:
+Patients with cortisol dysregulation often experience the following symptoms:

 - Extreme fatigue